capactio/website/docs/tutorial/capact-installation/README.md

     }
    ```

-   **✨ Now you are ready to start a journey with the Voltron project.
+   **✨ Now you are ready to start a journey with the Capact project.
 Check out our [Jira installation tutorial](../jira-installation/README.md)!**

 ### Clean-up